marilecl/Getting_and_Cleaning_Data_Project/CodeBook.md

 The following are the variables of the dataset tidy.txt

 ## Identifiers
-Colum Number   |     Column Name   |    Description
+Colum Number---     Column Name---    Description
 [1]                 subject           subject ID
 [2]                 activity          type of activity performed